 If necessary, the achievement of treatment quality for the process “N” can be accelerated by the use of methanol.
 Methanol provides an additional food source for heterotrophs which thereby multiplying their population.
 Due to lack of oxygen, heterotrophic microorganisms use oxygen from nitrates, thus reducing oxidized nitrogen.
 In this case it is possible to reach at least 90% of all required parameters within 60 days from start-up.

 Wastewater poses several threats to the environment.
-Micro organisms which digest the suspended organic matter (Total Suspended Solids – TSS) in sewage use up the dissolved oxygen (DO) present in the water.
-The rate of this digestion can be measured as Carbonaceous Biological Oxygen Demand (CBOD).
-Water with high CBOD can deplete dissolved oxygen in waterways thereby suffocating wildlife.
+Microorganisms use oxygen to digest the organic matter in sewage.
+The rate of this digestion can be measured as Biological Oxygen Demand (BOD).
+Water with high BOD can deplete dissolved oxygen in waterways thereby suffocating wildlife.

 The BioTank uses floating and fixed film processes in which microorganisms attach themselves to a highly permeable media that is submerged in the wastewater.
 This allows for the absorption of organic and inorganic matter into the slime layer where treatment is realized.
 Designed properly, this filter is self-purging.